HANZZZZZZZZ/handbook/docs/conduct.md

 ### 3a.
 Member "Poaching"

-This is obviously strictly prohibited under any circumstances unless authorized by Cody himself, and will usually end in a ban of some sort for those involved.
+This is obviously strictly prohibited under any circumstances unless authorized by a Helper, and will usually end in a ban of some sort for those involved.

 ### 3b.
 Self Promotion